Board of Directors

 Mr. Ruffolo serves as Chair of the Canadian Venture Capital and Private Equity Association's Government Relations Committee and is a member of its Executive Committee.
 John also serves on the Board of Communitech.
 In addition, he is also Chair of the Corporate Advisory Committee for the Art Gallery of Ontario and is a member of the Toronto chapter of the Young Presidents Organization.

-John joined the David Suzuki Foundation Board in 2012 and serves as Chair of the David Suzuki Foundation Friends of Ontario.
+John joined the David Suzuki Foundation Board in 2012.
+He serves as Chair of the David Suzuki Foundation Friends of Ontario, is Vice-Chair of the DSF Board — Ontario and Chair of the Development Committee.

 Honorary Board Members